Preventing Data Breaches In Your Organization

 Although this may be true, you could open a pandora’s box of unwanted consequences.

 To avoid these risks without having to terminate the BYOD Policy, understand the potential harm that goes with this and provide an extra layer of protection that can double secure your business data.
-It can be through password and device-encryption requirements, update and patch requirements, or make use of tracking software.
+It can be through a password and device encryption requirement, update and patch requirements, or making use of tracking software.

 Secure Your Networks

 Employees today are constantly on their mobile devices, and oftentimes have their devices set to “Automatically Connect” to the nearest Wi-Fi available.
 This leaves security professionals floundering, as there have been a lot of fake Wi-Fi capture spots that pull sensitive information from these “Hotspots.”